cbeo/goalkeeper/README.md

 - and [lazybones](https://github.com/cbeo/lazybones), a small routing
   library built around [clack](https://github.com/fukamachi/clack)

-Its purpose is to create "games" that you run with a few friends.
-Each game consists of a start date a stop date and a collection of goals per player.
-Each goal is "satisfied" by posting "evidence" to the gaol.
-The goal is considered to have been achieved when a majority of particpating players mark it as having been met, given the evidence.
+Its purpose is to manage "games" that you run with a few friends.
+Each game consists of a start date, a stop date, and a collection of goals per player.
+Players post "evidence" to their goals, and a goal is considered to have been achieved when a majority of particpating players mark it has having been met, given the evidence.

-The scores are tallied as a percentage of goals met per player.
-Whoever has the highest score at the end of the game, is the winner.
-An aggreed upon prize is then to be awarded to the winner by the losers.
+The scores are calculated as a percentage of goals met per player.
+Whoever has the highest score at the end of the game is the winner.
+An agreed upon prize is then to be awarded to the winner by the losers.

-Its all a very friendly little system - meant to take advantage of the fact that it is sometimes easier to keep ourselves on track if our friends are looking at what we're doing from time to time - so that our struggle is somewhat distributed.
+It's all a very friendly little system.
+The application meant to take advantage of the fact that it is sometimes easier to keep ourselves on track if our friends are looking at what we're doing from time to time.

 ## Design & Implemenation Notes